Jennifer Lopez And Alex Rodriguez To Meet In Miami Amid Dating Rumors

 “He was with me in New York, but still, he was like ‘Um I’d like to schedule a picnic for next Friday because we need more quality time.
 And I was like, ‘Okay baby.”’

-Jennifer Lopez had been married three times and had been proposed to five times.
-She shares her two children with ex-husband Marc Anthony, whom she divorced in 2014 after 10 years of marriage.
+Jennifer Lopez had been married three times, and had been proposed to five times.
+She shares her two children with ex-husband Marc Anthony, whom she divorced in 2014 after ten years of marriage.

 [Featured Images by Jason Merritt and Pascal Le Segretain/Getty Images]